One Step Ahead — A Warren Steptoe Retrospective

 Trout and About in Tassie

 Earlier in the year, I headed south for a Tassie adventure with my good mate and fellow FishLife magazine contributor, Chris Baty, who also runs the Compleat Angler stores in Melbourne's CBD and Geelong.
-For something a little different, we arranged a motorhome through the good folk at Camplify, an exciting Aussie business that provides a clever 'Airbnb' style service based around motorhomes, caravans and camper trailers.
-It's a great concept that's perfect for travelling anglers and holidaymakers alike.
 As you'd expect, we had an absolute blast exploring and fishing Tassie's east coast!
 To top it off, that trip yielded another FishLife cover shot and a fun feature, which you'll find in Issue 31 (July/August 2017).

 New Horizons